-Recommending Body, Recommendation(s) Evidence Base Year Published Quality American Urological Surgical Procedures Systematic Association (2010) Laparoscopic and Robotic Prostatectomy p.22 review Guideline on the Management of Benign Prostatic Hyperplasia (BPH) Option: Men with moderate to severe LUTS and/or who are significantly bothered by these symptoms can consider a laparoscopic or robotic prostatectomy.
+Recommending Body, Recommendation(s) 6 Evidence Base Year Published Quality American Urological Surgical Procedures Systematic Association (2010) Laparoscopic and Robotic Prostatectomy p.22 review Guideline on the Management of Benign Prostatic Hyperplasia Anagement of Benign rostatic Hyperplasia consider a laparoscopic or robotic prostatectomy .
 There are insufficient published data on which to base a treatment recommendation.
-[Based on review of the data and Panel consensus.]
-Poor European Association of 7.5 Conclusions on urinary diversion after radical cystectomy p.31 Systematic Urology (2011) Laparoscopic and robotic-assisted laparoscopic cystectomy is feasible but still investigational.
-Guidelines on Bladder Cancer Muscle-invasive and Metastatic Level of Evidence: 3 [Evidence obtained from well-designed non-experimental studies, such as comparative studies, correlation studies and case reports] Fair 7.6.1 Recommendations for radical cystectomy Laparoscopic and robotic-assisted laparoscopic cystectomy may be options.
+(BPH) [Based on review of the data and Panel consensus.]
+European Association of 7.5 Conclusions on urinary diversion after radical cystectomy p.31 Systematic Urology (2011) Laparoscopic and robotic-assisted laparoscopic cystectomy is feasible but still investigational. review Guidelines on Bladder Cancer Muscle-invasive Level of Evidence: 3 [Evidence obtained from well-designed non-experimental studies, such as comparative studies, correlation studies and case reports] and Metastatic 7.6.1 Recommendations for radical cystectomy Laparoscopic and robotic-assisted laparoscopic cystectomy may be options.
 However, current data have not sufficiently proven the advantages or disadvantages of laparoscopic cystectomy.
 Grade: C [Made despite the absence of directly applicable clinical studies of good quality] NCCN (2011) Esophageal Principles of Surgery p.26 Systematic and esophagogastric Acceptable operative approaches for resectable esophageal and esophagogastric junction cancer: review junction cancers Robotic minimally invasive esophagogastectomy Fair NCCN (2012) Kidney Principles of Surgery p.9 Systematic cancer Open, laparoscopic, or robotic surgical techniques may be used to perform radical and partial nephrectomies. review Grade: Category 2A [Based upon lower-level evidence, there is uniform NCCN consensus that the intervention is appropriate.]
-Fair NCCN (2012) Prostate Principles of Surgery p.17 Systematic Cancer Pelvic Lymph Node Dissection (PLND): can be performed using an open, laparoscopic or robotic technique. review Grade: Category 2A [Based upon lower-level evidence, there is uniform NCCN consensus that the intervention is appropriate.]
+Fair NCCN (2012) Prostate Principles of Surgery p.17 Systematic Cancer Pelvic Lymph Node Dissection (PLND): can be performed using an open, laparoscopic or robotic technique.
+Grade: Category 2A [Based upon lower-level evidence, there is uniform NCCN consensus that the intervention is appropriate.]
 Fair

-The information provided is not meant to describe indications for surgery.
+6 The information provided is not meant to describe indications for surgery.
 It simply notes references to robotic surgery in coordination with guideline recommendations.